Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: SED Variations with Environment and Grain Morphology

-We adopt the grain modelling approach of \citet{zhang2025spydust} (hereafter ZC25).
-This includes the grain's size ($a$), defined as the volume-equivalent radius, and its geometric shape (e.g. spherical or cylindrical, and oblateness).
-More specifically, we introduce a characteristic size, $a_2=6$~\AA, as the delimitation: grains with $a\ge a_2$ are modelled as ellipsoids (with spherical grains being the limiting case), whereas smaller grains are treated as elliptical cylinders representing disk-like morphologies.
-In general, the shape of a dust grain is defined by two factors: in-plane ellipticity $\alpha$, which we fix to $0$ for axially symmetric grains, and axial oblateness $\beta$ [See Eq.~(2.5) of ZC25 for precise definitions].
-The oblateness parameter $\beta=0$ corresponds to spherical grains, while $\beta=-0.5$ is the limiting case of a perfectly thin disk.
-In general, a negative $\beta$ indicates disk-like shapes, whereas a positive $\beta$ corresponds to more rod-like geometries.
-The adopted parameter ranges are $a \in (3.5,\,35)$~\AA\ and $\beta \in (-0.47,\,0.5)$.\footnote{In this work, we use the grain size limits built into \textsc{SpDust}, but recognise that the adopted limits should be revisited and discussed in future work.}
+More specifically, the model introduces a characteristic size, $a_2=6$~\AA, as the delimitation: grains with $a\ge a_2$ are modelled as ellipsoids (with spherical grains being the limiting case), whereas smaller grains are treated as elliptical cylinders representing disk-like morphologies.
+The planar-spherical structural transition was originally discussed in Appendix~A of \cite{draine2001infrared}, while the value $a_2=6$~\AA corresponds approximately to the size of a large PAH containing $\sim \, 100$ carbon atoms \citep{AHD09}.
+As described above, the shape of a dust grain is defined by two factors: in-plane ellipticity $\alpha$, which we fix to $0$ for axially symmetric grains, and axial oblateness $\beta$.
+The adopted parameter ranges are $a \in (3.5,\,35)$~\AA\ and $\beta \in (-0.47,\,0.5)$,\footnote{In this work, we use the grain size limits built into \textsc{SpDust}, but recognise that the adopted limits should be revisited and discussed in future work.} where the lower size limit is physically well motivated by sublimation constraints, which prevent smaller grains from surviving in typical interstellar environments \citep{guhathakurta1989temperature}.

 We restrict the dust grain parameters to the size and shape, $a$ and $\beta$, and their distributions (discussed in Sect.~\ref{sec: distribution model}).
-We do not consider more complex grain properties, such as the charge distribution or the root-mean-square (rms) electric dipole moment, which is fixed at $9.3$ Debye throughout this work.
+We do not consider more complex grain properties, such as the charge distribution.
 Also note that, for all the simulations, we consider only tumbling grains, as distinguishing between tumbling and non-tumbling grains has a negligible impact on the results discussed in this paper.
+The electric dipole moment is modelled following \cite{DL98b} and \cite{AHD09}, in which the total dipole moment is assumed to consist of two components: an intrinsic dipole moment arising from the addition of individual molecular bond dipoles, and a typically subdominant contribution due to charge displacement relative to the grain centre of mass [see \cite{DL98b} for detailed discussion].
+The intrinsic dipole moment is modelled as a zero-mean multivariate Gaussian random variable.
+The root-mean-square magnitude is assumed to scale with the square root of the total number of atoms:

+where $\mu_{\rm atm}$ denotes the characteristic dipole moment per atom and $\mathrm{N}_{\rm atm}$ is the number of atoms.
+A fiducial value of $\mu_{\rm atm}\approx 0.38$~Debye is conventionally adopted \cite{AHD09}.
+In this work, we also consider a broader range $\mu_{\rm atm} \in [0.2, 0.6]$~Debye (in Sect.~\ref{sec: gsa single config}) to account for plausible variations in grain composition and internal structure.

 \paragraph*{ISM environment model.} Spinning dust emission occurs in various phases of the interstellar medium.
 The ISM environment is generally characterised by the following parameters: (1) total hydrogen number density, $n_{\rm H}$ ($\text{cm}^{-3}$); (2) gas temperature, $T$ (K); (3) radiation field intensity relative to the average interstellar radiation field, $\chi$; (4) hydrogen ionization fraction, $x_{\rm H}\equiv n_{\rm H+}/n_{\rm H}$; (5) ionized carbon fractional abundance, $x_{\rm C}\equiv n_{\rm C+}/n_{\rm H}$; (6) molecular hydrogen fractional abundance, $y\equiv 2 n_{\rm H_2}/n_{\rm H}$.
 The environmental parameters are adapted from Table~1 of \citet{DL98b} and \citet{draine2011physics}, with specific values provided in a table later in the analysis.